JanineHuizenga/JanineHuizenga.github.io/_posts/2016-03-07-Microbiology.md

 ---

-# Week 3
+# Week 3 - Day 1

 Yesterday we were introduced to the making of Agar (agar-agar), a jelly like substance obtained from Algae.
 In Asia it is widely used as a gelatine for deserts but in microbiology it is used as a compound of a medium to grow bacteria on.

-We used a powder pre-fabricated medium and we tried to use household ingredients to create our own.
-We boiled the solutions for 20 minutes in 121 degrees.
+We used one pre-fabricated powder medium and we tried to use household ingredients to create our own.
+We boiled both solutions for 20 minutes in 121 degrees.
 See the image below for the results: the pre-fabricated medium is very even and transparant, the 'home-made' version is non-transparant and lumpy (thanks to the - 46! - beer yeast tablets that turned out to have more fat than yeast in them!).

 ![images](http://JanineHuizenga.github.io/images/AGRA.jpg)